-The next generation of mobile networks will not only provide faster navigation on your mobile, it will be a giant leap forward in technology in many ways.
+The next generation of mobile networks not only provides faster navigation on your mobile, but is a giant leap forward in technology in many ways.
 The Internet of Things (IoT) is more than just a computer accessing the internet; it’s multiple devices using the internet to communicate with each other.

 This is where we step beyond the realms of laptops, tablets and smartphones and we start to see smart fridges, smart heating and lighting and smart coffee machines.
 Let’s take a grocer’s shop as an example: with smart technology you can set up a rule to turn up the cooling refrigeration system when fresh produce has been on display for five hours.

 All this and more will be made easy through 5G networks, which provide the fast, reliable connections with the capacity to handle this kind of technology.
 However, our daily lives cannot be transformed beyond all recognition until our fibre optic broadband networks have better physical capacity.
 This is where dark fibre comes in.

 If you're curious about the latest technology for business, then you can check out our guide to smart devices for businesses.

 Sounds mysterious, doesn’t it?
 Let us enlighten you!
 Dark fibre is simply the name for fibre optic cables that are not yet active but are already part of the existing network.
 BT is the proud owner of a substantial amount of dark fibre, laid down several years ago during the dot-com bubble and never used.
 Now Ofcom has recommended that other telecoms companies should be given access to this unused resource.

 Without dark fibre, the UK is unlikely to be ready for 5G since the active, 'light' fibre network capacity is not set up to cope with the demands that will be placed on it by the new technology.
 This may partly explain why there is still so much uncertainty about exactly when and where we will see 5G in action in the UK.

 5G UK: When, where & how